Table of contents

 The SUL Diversity and Inclusion Team presents this guide as a springboard to recognizing, appreciating, and valuing all our diversities, without necessarily agreeing with or endorsing everything contained.

-April 2021: Our colleagues in the College of Arts and Sciences have created a Virtual Teach-In that discusses issues surrounding surrounding the trial of Derek Chauvin, and the murder of George Floyd, for which Chauvin will be sentenced, from racialized domination, to the interactions between Black communities and police, to police reform and self-care for traumatic stress.
+In April 2021, our colleagues in the College of Arts and Sciences created a Virtual Teach-In that discusses issues surrounding surrounding the trial of Derek Chauvin, and the murder of George Floyd, from racialized domination, to the interactions between Black communities and police, to police reform and self-care for traumatic stress.
 You can find the Virtual Teach-In here: https://thecollege.syr.edu/diversity-and-inclusion/syracuse-university-teach-in-on-the-chauvin-trial/

 "The Libraries must serve as welcoming havens of safety, respect, openness, and accessibility to all members of our University community.
 Our doors are open to all who wish to pursue their creativity, research, and learning, no matter their skin color, ethnicity, nationality, religion, gender identity, or disability."